Tongqi: Etymology

-Life as Tongqi
+Life

 Very few of the women who enter into these marriages are aware that their spouses are gay.
 Many women have turned to social media because it allows them to maintain anonymity while expressing their feelings about being married to gay men.
 The majority of these women worry more about the social stigma of being divorced in Chinese society than they do about being in a loveless marriage.
 For the men, the shame of being stigmatized as homosexual causes them to enter these marriages in the first place.
 In addition to the emotional toll of being married to a man who does not desire them physically, nearly 90% of these women suffer physical abuse and "sexual apathy" from their husbands.
 Many women who are married to gay men in China are dependent on the men for financial survival.
 Even with a divorce, they can be left with social and financial hardships.
-Only 31.2% of tongqi marriages end in divorce, according to a recent survey.
+Only around 30% of tongqi marriages end in divorce, according to a recent survey.
 Divorce laws in China do not allow women to seek a dissolution of marriage from their husbands if they are gay.

+Tongqi also struggle because of the lack of understanding they face from both widespread Chinese society and their families.
+Even if tongqi find out about their husbands' sexuality and demand a divorce, their families often call their behavior and actions unreasonable, leading to additional problems with their senses of identity.
+As mentioned above, they also deal with struggles when trying to divorce their husbands, as they are unable to produce evidence of cheating since the Chinese government does not officially recognize same-sex infidelity as cheating or cause for a divorce.
+Even if they continue with divorce proceedings, it is probable that the husbands will gain custody of their children, since courts will often favor the parent that has greater financial stability, meaning tongqi often don't file for divorce for fear of losing their children and money.
+Finally, tongqi are at a much higher risk for both physical and emotional problems, such as sexual health issues, partner violence, mental health problems, and marriage dissatisfactions.

+After tongqi realize that their husbands are gay, there are many types of assimilation and accommodation practices that they have used to regain control of their lives and their senses of identity.
+Both aggressive and assertive accommodation practices have been used by tongqi in order to assert their dominance and seek permanent changes.
+Often, the goal of accommodation for these tongqi was to find better lives and empower themselves, but many also expected their husbands could simply change and become loving partners, showing the challenges that arise from a lack of education surrounding homosexuality.
+However, many have used assimilation tactics instead, in an effort to carry on with their marriages in a somewhat content way, despite the challenges that they sometimes faced with having indifferent husbands.